glennj/exercism-cli-fish-wrapper/README.md

 * `test-all`
     - run test suite for all downloaded exercise in a track
     - only some tracks currently supported (the ones I've joined)
-* `missing`
-    - show track exercises that are not currently downloaded
 * `cleanup`
     - cleanup build artifacts from track exercises
     - useful to remove huge node_modules subdirectories (unless you use pnpm)